Mladá Boleslav: Early history

+15th–16th centuries

+In the Hussite Wars, Mladá Boleslav adhered to the Taborites.
+In the mid-15th century, the town has about 2,000 inhabitants.
+Lords of Michalovice died out in 1468 and Mladá Boleslav was acquired by the Tovačovský of Cimburk family.
+Before the end of the 15th century, they left the desolated Minorite monastery to the Unity of the Brethren, which settled there and thus began the period of the town's greatest prosperity.
+At the beginning of the 16th century, Mladá Boleslav was inherited by the Krajíř of Krajek family.
+In the 16th century, Mladá Boleslav was a leading centre of the Unity of the Brethren, hosting the Brethren's bishop, a Renaissance church and a printing house.
+In 1518, the first map of Bohemia was printed by Mikuláš Klaudyán in Mladá Boleslav.

+After death of Adam Krajíř of Krajek in 1588, Mladá Boleslav became property of the Hasištejnský branch of the Lobkowicz family.
+They invited a large Lutheran community from Germany to the city and thus began the Germanization of the city.
+In 1595, Mladá Boleslav became a free city.
+In 1600, Mladá Boleslav was promoted to a royal city by Emperor Rudolf II.

+17th–20th centuries

+At the beginning of the 17th century, Mladá Boleslav has about 3,100 inhabitants.
+During the Thirty Years' War in the first half of the 17th century, the city was twice burned, in 1631 by the imperialists, and in 1640 by the Swedish army.
+After the war, the city's population declined by 40% and the castle was in ruins.
+The castle remained unrestored for several decades and the city lost its former importance.
+Other disasters were the Silesian Wars and a large fire in 1761.
+A new stage of development and prosperity began only in 1784.

 In the 19th century, new prosperity came: the city became an important regional centre as new schools, theatres, museums and factories (including the automobile factory Laurin & Klement, today Škoda Auto) were founded.
 Since the 1990s, the factory has made it one of the richest and most prosperous Czech cities.

 Jewish community

 The first written mention of the presence of Jewish community in Mladá Boleslav is from 1471.
 In 1634, Jacob Bassevi von Treuenberg, the first ennobled Jew in the Habsburg monarchy, was buried in the Jewish cemetery in Mladá Boleslav.

 In the 17th and 18th centuries, Mladá Boleslav (called Bumsla by Jews) was an important Jewish centre.

 The synagogue was demolished in 1962.

 Demographics

 The population rapidly increased between 1960 and 1980 because of the rapid growth of production in the Škoda Auto factory and the construction of housing estates for its employees.